Best Sun Shirts of 2026

 sun hoodies for UPF protection from the sun’s harmful uv rays

-I'm a professional hiker who previously held the Fastest Known Time on the 2,181-mile long Appalachian Trail.
-I log in a thousand miles of hiking each year at high altitude on mountains in sunny California, where I live.
-For this guide, I tested 20+ sun shirts on summits, backpacking trips, thru-hikes, and camping trips in Joshua Tree to find the best UV protection.
+I'm a professional hiker who previously held the Fastest Known Time on the 2,181-mile Appalachian Trail.
+I log around a thousand miles of hiking each year at high altitude in sunny California, where UV exposure is significant and a good sun shirt is non-negotiable.
+For this guide, I tested more than 30 sun shirts over six years on summits, backpacking trips, thru-hikes, and camping trips in Joshua Tree to find the best UV protection across real conditions.
+Other Treeline Review writers also tested men's versions and plus size versions of these sun shirts in other climates so we could get even more real world data.

 We create reader-supported, objective gear reviews independently selected by our editors.
 This story may contain affiliate links, which help fund our website.
 When you click on the links to purchase gear, we may get a commission — without costing you an extra cent.
 Thank you for supporting our work and mission of outdoor coverage for every body!
 Learn more.